BCAAs: Building Blocks for Muscle Health and Recovery

 Moreover, BCAAs aren’t just for those hitting the gym.

-They’re also beneficial for athletes, aiding in energy production and reducing muscle damage during long-duration activities.
+They’re also beneficial for endurance athletes, aiding in energy production and reducing muscle damage during long-duration activities.

 Understanding the role and benefits of BCAAs in muscle health and recovery is crucial for anyone serious about their fitness.